-Forward-looking statements Assumptions Risk factors Potential of Petrolympic's interests to contain economic deposits of oil or gas Financing will be available for future exploration and development of Petrolympic's properties; the actual results of Petrolympic's exploration and development activities will be favourable; operating, exploration and development costs will not exceed Petrolympic's expectations; the Company will be able to retain and attract skilled staff; all requisite regulatory and governmental approvals for exploration projects and other operations will be received on a timely basis upon terms acceptable to Petrolympic, and applicable political and economic conditions will be favourable to Petrolympic; the price of oil or gas and applicable interest and exchange rates will be favourable to Petrolympic; no title disputes exist with respect to the Company's properties Oil or gas price volatility; uncertainties involved in interpreting geological data and confirming title to acquired properties; the possibility that future exploration results will not be consistent with Petrolympic's expectations; availability of financing for and actual results of Petrolympic's exploration and development activities; increases in costs; environmental compliance and changes in environmental and other local legislation and regulation; interest rate and exchange rate fluctuations; changes in economic and political conditions; the Company's ability to retain and attract skilled staff The Company will be able to carry out anticipated business plans as currently contemplated in relation to the costs and timing for future exploration on its properties, and the Company has sufficient cash resources to meet administrative overhead and maintain its property interests for the next twelve months ending December 31, 2016 (see "Exploration Activities in Quebec", "Chittim Ranch Property Activities", "Trends", and "Liquidity and Capital Resources"); The Company expects to incur further losses in the development of its business The operating and exploration activities of the Company for the twelve month period ending December 31, 2016, and the costs associated therewith, will be consistent with Petrolympic's current expectations; debt and equity markets, exchange and interest rates and other applicable economic conditions will be favourable to Petrolympic Changes in debt and equity markets; timing and availability of external financing on acceptable terms; increases in costs; environmental compliance and changes in environmental and other local legislation and regulation; interest rate and exchange rate fluctuations; changes in economic conditions; changes in the operations currently planned for 2016 and 2017

-Forward-looking statements Assumptions Risk factors Management's outlook regarding future trends (see "Trends") Financing will be available for the Company's exploration and operating activities; the price of oil and/or gas will be favourable to the Company The volatility of the price of oil and/or gas; changes in debt and equity markets; interest rate and exchange rate fluctuations; changes in economic and political conditions
+Forward-looking statements Assumptions Risk factors Potential of Petrolympic's interests to G . contain economic deposits of oil or exploration and development of uncertainties involved in Petrolympic's properties; the actual interpreting geological data and gas results of Petrolympic's exploration and development activities will be favourable; operating, exploration and development costs will not exceed Petrolympic's expectations; the Company will be able to retain and attract skilled staff; all requisite regulatory and governmental approvals for exploration projects and other operations will be received on a timely basis upon terms acceptable to Petrolympic, and applicable political and economic conditions will be favourable to Petrolympic; the price of oil or gas and applicable interest and exchange rates will be favourable to Petrolympic; no title disputes exist with respect to the Company's properties confirming title to acquired properties; the possibility that future exploration results will not be consistent with Petrolympic's expectations; availability of financing for and actual results of Petrolympic's exploration and development activities; increases in costs; environmental compliance and changes in environmental and other local legislation and regulation; interest rate and exchange rate fluctuations; changes in economic and political conditions; the Company's ability to retain and attract skilled staff The Company's cash balance at December 31, 2016, is not sufficient to fund its consolidated operating expenses at current levels.
+At the date hereof, the Company's consolidated cash balance has diminished as a result of normal business operations and management is attempting to defer payments, to the extent practical The operating and exploration activities of the Company for the twelve-month period ending December 31, 2017, and the costs associated therewith, will be dependent on raising sufficient capital consistent with the Company's current expectations; debt and equity markets, exchange and interest rates and other applicable economic conditions are favourable to Petrolympic Adverse changes in debt and equity markets; timing and availability of external financing on acceptable terms; increases in costs; environmental compliance and changes in environmental and other local legislation and regulation; interest rate and exchange rate fluctuations; changes in economic conditions Management's outlook regarding future trends (see "Trends") Financing will be available for the Company's exploration and operating activities; the price of oil and/or gas will be favourable to the Company The volatility of the price of oil and/or gas; changes in debt and equity markets; interest rate and exchange rate fluctuations; changes in economic and political conditions